Vehicle Specification & Fitment

 Fitment & Technical FAQ for Mazda 3 BL (2009 - 2013) Braking System Part #8V61-2C405-AE

 Yes.
-While the mechanical pump can be swapped, the electronic control module must be programmed and coded to your vehicle's specific VIN.
-This process ensures the unit can communicate correctly with the ECU and other safety systems like Dynamic Stability Control (DSC).
-You will typically need diagnostic software like FORScan or Mazda IDS to perform the module initialization and sensor calibration (such as the steering angle and brake pressure sensors) to clear any lingering "U-codes".
+Installing SKU: FIX4QJ requires electronic coding and software configuration.
+While the physical hydraulic block can be unbolted and swapped into place, the electronic control module portion must be programmed to your vehicle's specific VIN.
+This process ensures the anti-lock brake unit can communicate correctly with the main engine PCM/ECU and other critical safety networks like Dynamic Stability Control (DSC).
+You will typically need an OBD2 diagnostic software suite like FORScan or Mazda IDS to perform the module initialization, parameter resets, and sensor calibrations (specifically the steering angle sensor and brake pressure sensor configurations) to completely clear any lingering "U-codes" or communication faults from the dashboard.

 Generally, yes.
-For the Mazda 3 BL series (2009–2013), part numbers 8V61-2C405-AE, 8V61-2C405-AF, and 8V61-2C405-AG are all part of the ATE MK61 system and are often interchangeable within the same engine types (1.6L, 2.0L, 2.3L).
-The letter at the end usually represents a minor production revision or a newer software version from the factory.
-However, always confirm that your original unit is an ATE MK61 and not the older MK60 series used in the BK model to ensure the wiring harness and hydraulic lines line up perfectly.
+For the Mazda 3 BL series (2009–2013), engineering part numbers 8V61-2C405-AE, 8V61-2C405-AF, and 8V61-2C405-AG are all built on the exact same ATE MK61 stability control framework and are interchangeable across common engine models (including 1.6L, 2.0L, and 2.3L variants).
+The letter at the end of the part stamp simply represents a minor factory production revision sequence or a newer baseline firmware version from the manufacturer.
+However, when ordering SKU: FIX4QJ, always confirm that your original failing unit is an ATE MK61 type and not the older ATE MK60 generation utilized in the earlier Mazda 3 BK series (2003–2009) to ensure that the main wiring harness plug pins and hydraulic brake line threads line up perfectly.

 You May Also Like